jogaj/angularDataStreamReader/README.md

 - Ability to filter data.
 - Scroll panel with the list of post per request with Virtual Scroll (Angular CDK)

+The application automatically will retrieve data from the API and also start collecting the statistics.
+When a filter is applied, the statistics are reset to collect the new information based on the filter.

+## How to Run project locally
+- Download the code.
+- Open project and execute the command: 'npm install' or 'yarn install'
+- Additionally, execute command: 'ng serve'
+- Finally, open your browser in url: https://localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.